From Markov to Laplace: How Mamba In-Context Learns Markov Chains: How Mamba implements the Laplacian estimator

 To build our intuition towards how $\simplemamba$ can realize the \adbeta counting estimator for first-order Markov sequences, let's focus on the core \ref{eq:mamba-eqs-simple} block.
 The key observation here is the following: if the state $H_{t-1}$ can capture all the transition counts $i \to j$ till $x_{1}^{t-1}$, the new state $H_t$ can be updated to account for the current transition $x_{t-1} \to x_t$ on top of the existing counts, by a suitable choice of $a_t, \tilde{\bx}_t$, and $\bb_t$.
 Then the relevant count information corresponding to the current prefix $x_t$ could be read off from the state projection $\by_t = H_t \bc_t$, and be modified to account for $\beta$-smoothing via the \ref{eq:logit-simple} and \ref{eq:prediction-simple} layers.
 Buttressing this idea are two key empirical facts, which in fact hold for any $k \geq 1$, underpinning our construction:

-{\bf (i) State-to-state transition factor $a_t \approx 1$ for all $t \geq 1$.} We empirically observe that when $\simplemamba$ model is trained on random first-order Markov data, at convergence we have $a_t \approx 1$ for all $t\geq1$ (\prettyref{fig:at}).
-Since $a_t$ modulates how much past information flows into the present, $a_t=1$ serves as a natural choice when the states $H_t$ carry count information till current tokens, which we would like to update without any diminishing factor.
+{\bf (i) State-to-state transition factor $a_t \approx 1$ for all $t \geq 1$.} We empirically observe that when the $\simplemamba$ model is trained on random first-order Markov data, at convergence we have $a_t \approx 1$ for all $t\geq1$ (\prettyref{fig:at}).
+Since $a_t$ modulates how much past information flows into the present, $a_t=1$ is required for the state $H_t$ to store all previous transition counts.
 Note that this can be easily achieved by setting either $a$ or $\Delta_t$ to be zero in \ref{eq:mamba-params}, which we empirically observe as well.

-{\bf (ii) Convolution window $w \geq k+1$.} Recalling that $k$ is the Markov order, we empirically observe that the window that $w=k+1$ is sufficient for the full Mamba to learn the Laplacian smoothing on \kth Markov chains.
+{\bf (ii) Convolution window $w \geq k+1$.} Recalling that $k$ is the Markov order, we empirically observe that the window size $w=k+1$ is sufficient for the full Mamba to learn the Laplacian smoothing on \kth Markov chains (\prettyref{fig:conv-order}).
 To understand why, note that in the $\simplemamba$ architecture above, apart from the \ref{eq:mamba-eqs-simple} block, all remaining equations operate on the current token at time $t$.
-In the \ref{eq:mamba-eqs-simple} block, same as the \ref{eq:mamba_block} block except ReLU, the dependency of the output $\by_t$ on the previous tokens is due to that of the state $H_t$ on $(\tilde{\bx}_t, \bb_t)$ in the update equation, and of $\bc_t$ in the state projection.
+In the \ref{eq:mamba-eqs-simple} block, the dependency of the output $\by_t$ on the previous tokens is due to that of the state $H_t$ on $(\tilde{\bx}_t, \bb_t)$ in the update equation, and of $\bc_t$ in the state projection.
 Since $(\tilde{\bx}_t, \bb_t, \bc_t)$ depend on the past through the convolutions, a window of size $k+1$ enables them to keep track of the current token as well as its length-$k$ prefix, which is necessary to compute the counts needed in \ref{eq:laplace_smooth}.
 On the other hand, if $w_X, w_B \leq k$, then one can find \emph{confusable} sequences, \ie sequences that share the same number of occurrences of all length-$k$ prefixes, but whose counts of the tokens following each prefix is different, resulting in the model's estimate to deviate from that of the optimal add-$\beta$.
 We refer to \S~\ref{sec:warmup} for more details.
 While having all the window sizes $w_X, w_B, w_c \geq k+1$ is sufficient, it can be further strengthened to $w_c = k$ (\S~\ref{sec:warmup}).

-We now detail our construction for the order-$1$ case, capitalizing on these insights.
+We now detail our construction for the first-order case, capitalizing on these insights.